 When there are fluctuations of profit highs and lows that occur too frequently in business, this is a sign there is a need for process improvements.
 In order to create a comprehensive process improvement checklist, determine the use of time, your quality standards, plus the costs of goods versus sales earnings that provide a stable return on investment (ROI).
 When we take time, costs, and ROI into consideration, it is also necessary to know what is impacting high-profit margins and conversely, inhibiting the business’s ability to improve margins and profitability.

 For example, some of these factors may be changes made to the existing business process that has not been fully vetted by management.
 Therefore, they become fragmented and incoherently followed by employees.
 This exacerbates the loss of time as well as the loss of profitability and profit margins.
 Customer complaints are one way of knowing where business quality standards fall short.
 When customers return products, it results in loss of revenue and/or loss of customer patronage for business services.

 Create a comprehensive business process outline that includes all phases of daily business.
 This should be linked to business accounting to provide a clear picture of profit and loss for comparative analyses.
 Using a product-oriented business template as an analytical guide to process improvement, the checklist might include:

 Cost of Product

 Costs of Manufacturing

-The data collected by market research forms the basis for which the business's licensed and trained CPAs adapt potential and actual causes and effects that improve margins and increase profit.
+The data collected by market research forms the basis for which the business’s licensed and trained CPAs adapt potential and actual causes and effects that improve margins and ultimately how to increase profitability.
 This data helps our clients reach their desired high-profit margins based on a comprehensive process improvement checklist.